Friday, July 26, 2013

 Woo-hoo - good hit!

-At the beginning of the 16th century the Spanish missionaries brought their piñata traditions with them to the new world.
-However the Aztec priests already had a similar custom to honor the god of war, Huitzilopochtli.
-They placed a clay pot adorned with colorful feathers and filled with tiny treasures on a pole in the temple.
+At the beginning of the 16th century, the Spanish missionaries brought their piñata traditions with them to the New World.
+However, the Aztec priests already had a similar custom to honour the god of war, Huitzilopochtli.
+They placed a clay pot adorned with colourful feathers and filled with tiny treasures on a pole in the temple.
 When broken with a stick or club, the treasures fell to the feet of the god's image as an offering.
-Much later, the playful Mayans changed the piñata ceremony to a game where blindfolded players hit a clay pot suspended by string.
+Much later, the playful Mayans changed the piñata ceremony to a game where blindfolded players hit a clay pot suspended by a string.

 A lady-like hitting style!